thegoodideaco/vue-d3-workshop/src/views/overview/readme.md

 ### What Vue Replaces

 We are not required to use all of these libraries together.
 If Lodash is more your style, feel free.
 I personally like chroma.js for color transformation for example.
 However, Vue can completely take over everything that D3's DOM manipulation can do.
 And when you combine that with reactivity, your data comes to life.

+Vue does have the ability to track animations, but a seperate animation library can also be used instead of D3's collection of animation utilities.